odin-lang/odin-lang.org/content/docs/overview.md

 #### `string` type conversions

-Here is a short list of possible type conversions - including wether they *copy* or *alias*.
+Here is a short list of possible type conversions - including whether they *copy* or *alias*.
 This is important to understand since ***Odin*** gives you the possibility to keep *allocations* to a low degree.

 **Legend:**
 * copy - get a freshly allocated copy of the 'from' data